 Each person can use his or her previous work experience and credentials differently.
 It's important to decide how and where you want to to work and share your talents, and how much time you can commit to starting a new profession and business.

-What do I need in addition to certification?
+What do I need to teach meditation in addition to completing the program?

 You will need confidence, creativity, willingness, and an entrepreneurial spirit!
 Meditation will help you to cultivate this.
 You can build your credibility with experience and exposure.
 This can mean setting up free appearances, writing articles, and marketing yourself and your programs in print, TV, radio, social media, and on websites, etc. Believe me, it is an adventure!